node-red/node-red.github.io/docs/user-guide/runtime/configuration.md

  - **debug** - record information which is more verbose than info + info + warn + error + fatal errors
  - **trace** - record very detailed logging + debug + info + warn + error + fatal errors

 The default level is `info`.
 For embedded devices with limited flash storage you may wish to set this to `fatal` to minimise writes to "disk".

+diagnosticsOptions
+: Configure diagnostics options.

+    diagnosticsOptions: {
+        /** @type {boolean} enable or disable diagnostics.
+Must be set to `false` to disable */
+        enabled: true,
+        /** @type {"basic"|"admin"} diagnostic level can be "basic" (default) or "admin" (more sensitive details are included) */
+        level: "basic",
+    },

+When `enabled` is `true` (or unset), diagnostics data will be available at http://localhost:1880/diagnostics .
+When `level` is "basic" (or unset), the diagnostics will not include sensitive data.
+Set level to "admin" for detailed diagnostics.

 externalModules
 : Configure how the runtime will handle external npm modules.
 This covers: